Academic Policies and Information |

 Application Process

-Although incoming students with a 3.75 GPA or higher, strong test scores, or merit scholarships are invited to apply, any student can apply.
+All motivated students seeking additional educational opportunities are invited to apply.
 In several short essays, applicants will demonstrate their approach to problem-solving and their writing style and be asked to describe what they will contribute to the Gleich Honors community.
 An interview may also be required before the final decision is made.
-For incoming students, there is an April 1 deadline for submitting the application form.
-Students applying to join the Gleich Honors College after their first semester, may apply anytime and will be considered on the basis of rolling admission.
+For incoming students, there is an early spring deadline for submitting the application form.
+Students may also apply after their first year and/or as transfer students.
+For details on this admission process, please contact the Gleich Honors College director.
 See the Gleich Honors College webpage for updated details.

 Requirements